On November 15, 2022, according to the demographers at the United Nations Population Division, the 8 billionth person on the planet was born.

 Two-thirds of humanity lives in an area where lifetime fertility is below 2.1 children per woman, the rough level a population requires to replace itself through births alone.
 That includes the US, where fertility has generally been below replacement level since 1971 and where population in 2021 grew at its slowest rate since the nation’s founding.
 It also includes China, where the nation that enforced the coercive one-child policy out of fears of overpopulation is now in a desperate struggle to turn around its rock-bottom fertility rates.
 Even if global population does reach 10.4 billion by 2100 or earlier, the UN projects it could actually begin to decline after.
 Should global fertility fall more than expected, that decline could begin sooner and appear sharper.

 That would put our species on a path we’ve never walked before, outside of temporary dips from war, disease, or famine.
-Population worriers see an aging world of empty cradles, sapped of innovation and youthful energy, one where “population collapse due to low birth rates is a much bigger risk to civilization than global warming,” as Elon Musk — who, with eight children and counting, seems to be doing his best to turn the problem around single-handedly — tweeted this year.
+Population worriers see an aging world of empty cradles, sapped of innovation and youthful energy, one where “population collapse due to low birth rates is a much bigger risk to civilization than global warming,” as Elon Musk — who, with eight children and counting, seems to be doing his best to turn the problem around single-handedly — tweeted last year.
 They fear an “underpopulation bomb” with a very long fuse.

 The truth is that human population is complicated, and there may be 8 billion ways to be wrong about it.
 Fevered fears about overpopulation ignore the fact that the carrying capacity of the Earth is not and never has been fixed.
 Technological advances, improved efficiency, and changing consumption patterns allow us to get more people out of the same amount of planet, a possibility Malthus, writing at a time when human population had taken tens of thousands of years to reach just 1 billion, simply couldn’t imagine.